aseerkt/clubhouse-client/README.md

 * Admin has the control over the settings
 * Admin can make the chat private anytime.

+* User gets email invitation when they are added to private threads.

 * If admin leaves the thread without making someone else an admin , then the next immediate person in the thread becomes the admin
 * Audience view